 What is this screen for?
 This screen provides you with some general settings you can adjust for your drive-thru lane.

-MUTE CHAT WHEN ORDER TAKING: Turning this ON mutes the Order Taker crew chat while communicating with the drive-thru lane.
+MUTE CHAT WHEN ORDER TAKING: Turning this ON mutes crew chat while communicating with the drive-thru lane thus allowing the order taker to focus on lane orders without any distractions.